holehouse-lab/supportingdata/2022/cubuk_et_al_2022/readme.md

 ## Contents:

 * `/code` contains a series of subdirectories that contain specific analyses used in the paper.
+Generate_Starting_States - A jupyter notebook with instructions to generate IDR+Folded Domain and RNA starting structures and conformations
+RootMeanSquareDistance - A jupyter notebook with instructions on how to calculate root mean square distance when in the bound/unbound state
+Example_Binding_Calculator - A jupyter notebook with instructions on how to calculate binding affinities and correct for finite size effects

 * `/data` contains either trajectories or other data used by the analysis routines in `/code`.